 I would imagine those people who have undertaken serious practice of ritual magick, or shamanic journeys via psychedelics, would find the way technology can now overlay other realities on our own rather intriguing, in multiple ways.

-Firstly, on a philosophical level: if these coherent realities can emerge simply from within the 1s and 0s of a computer chip, could it be argued that the worlds occultists and shamans visit – sometimes elsewhere, sometimes overlaid on our own reality – are also coherent planes of information, only able to be accessed via certain technologies?
-Could DMT visions be considered, rather than a nonsense hallucination, actually an overlay of the same type, allowing us to see things that do exist, but are not visible without the necessary equipment?
+Firstly, on a philosophical level: if these coherent realities can emerge simply from within the 1s and 0s of a computer chip, could it be argued that the worlds that occultists and shamans visit – sometimes elsewhere, sometimes overlaid on our own reality – are also coherent planes of information, only able to be accessed via certain technologies?
+Could DMT visions be considered, rather than a nonsense hallucination, actually an overlay of the same type, allowing us to see things that do exist, but which are not visible without the necessary equipment?

 What is the ontological status of even computer-generated holograms?
 They are not physically there, but you could eventually set them up to ‘augment’ your senses and show what is there but you can’t see (outside of your umwelt) – e.g. an overlay of the magnetic fields you are walking through.
 And if a scary VR experience can affect your body – from making you sweat, to raising your heart rate (or perhaps even causing a heart attack?) – can we really describe it as ‘imaginary’, and with no real-world effects?